 COVID-19 voluntary and legislated restrictions may impact Shaver Shop's ability to trade for an extended period in some or all of its locations for a period of time.
 It may also impact Shaver Shop's ability to fulfil online orders to customers.
-While Shaver Shop would take steps to reduce the financial and operational effects of COVID-19 including seeking government support (where applicable), Shaver Shop's profitability, liquidity and financial position may be negatively impacted by the prolonged closure of its stores.
+Whilst Shaver Shop would take steps to reduce the financial and operational effects of COVID-19 including seeking government support (where applicable) and reducing its cost base, Shaver Shop's profitability, liquidity and financial position may be negatively impacted by the prolonged closure of its stores or inability of Shaver Shop to fulfil online orders.
+As government COVID-19 restrictions ease, those customers who have purchased DIY personal care and grooming solutions from Shaver Shop or other retailers may choose to go back to the salon or barber shop rather than continuing to use the products purchased from Shaver Shop.